SpectralOps/netz/README.md

 $ docker run -e PORT_TO_SCAN='9200' -e SUBNET_TO_SCAN='0.0.0.0/0' -e ZGRAB2_ENDPOINT='/' -e TASK_DEFINITION='docker' -v /tmp/:/opt/out --network=host -it netz
 ```
 :warning:
-**The time to scrape the entire internet with simple hardware and simple internet backbone could takes days**
+**The time to scrape the entire internet with simple hardware and simple internet backbone could take days**

 ### 3. Faster :zap:
 #### Run with Docker on Cloud with one 10gbps NIC

-Run instance with one 10gbps NIC (e.g in AWS c4.8xlarge [already configured with])
+Run instance with one 10gbps NIC (e.g. in AWS c4.8xlarge [already configured with])

 Steps are the same as [2.1 Basic](https://github.com/SpectralOps/netz#21-basic).

 ### Result
-We tested it on AWS with c4.8xlarge ~ 700k ~ 950k PPS => took 2.5 hours
+On AWS with c4.8xlarge ~ 700k ~ 950k PPS => took 2.5 hours.

 ### 4. Faster++ :zap::dizzy:
-#### Run with Docker on Cloud with multiple 10gbps NIC (e.g in AWS c4.8xlarge 10gbps NIC )
+#### Run with Docker on Cloud with multiple 10gbps NIC (e.g. in AWS c4.8xlarge 10gbps NIC )
 * Run in AWS c4.8xlarge Ubuntu 18.04 and connect multiple NIC ([ENI's](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html))
 * For each NIC you need to configure the OS to see those new NIC's.